QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

 See `sql/schema.sql`.
 Dimension tables (`protocols`, `services`, `flags`, `attack_types`) deduplicate the categorical strings, and the fact table `connections` references them by surrogate FK.
-The `attack_types` table also stores the family and `is_attack` flag so analytical queries do not have to re-encode the 39-to-5 mapping every time.
+The `attack_types` table also stores the family and `is_attack` flag, so analytical queries do not have to re-encode the 39-to-5 mapping every time.
 A view `v_connections_full` joins the fact table to its dimensions for ad-hoc analytics.

-We picked SQLite because it is zero-configuration and the whole DB is one file (about 30 MB), but the SQLAlchemy ORM definition in `src/ids_pipeline/schema.py` would also work against PostgreSQL.
+I picked SQLite because it is zero-configuration, and the whole DB is one file (about 30 MB), but the SQLAlchemy ORM definition in `src/ids_pipeline/schema.py` would also work against PostgreSQL.

 ### 2.3 Cleaning

 * Strip the trailing dot from KDD'99-style labels.
-* Lowercase the categorical strings (`Http` becomes `http`).
+* LoIrcase the categorical strings (`Http` becomes `http`).
 * Coerce numeric columns; replace +/- inf with NaN, then 0.
 * Drop fully duplicated rows.
-NSL-KDD has very few of these by design, but we still do the check.
+NSL-KDD has very few of these by design, but I still do the check.
 * Document `num_outbound_cmds`, which is constant 0 in the corpus.
-  We keep it so the schema still matches the published spec.
+  I keep it so the schema still matches the published spec.

 ### 2.4 Feature engineering